The Morning Briefing: 'NORM!' — Farewell to Television Legend George Wendt

 George Wendt did something much more than become famous from "Cheers" — he turned his character into an icon.
 His entrance into the bar to the shouts of "NORM!" became the most anticipated moment of each episode.
 Thanks to streaming and YouTube, those moments will live on.

-The summer that my daughter was 13-years-old was when Netflix streaming was just taking off.
+The summer that my daughter was 13 years old was when Netflix streaming was just taking off.
 I decided to see how a new generation would react to the show.
 It was almost 29 years after the premiere and she was laughing out loud at the pilot episode.
 We devoured the entire series that summer.
-It was the first show either of us binged at the dawn of the binge era.
+It was the first show either of us binged on at the dawn of the binge era.

 I must say that I was quite proud that my adolescent daughter had such exquisite taste in comedy.